-Among sunny San Diego’s most prosperous commercial real estate scenes are the Central City, Central Coast, Downtown Business District and South Bay submarkets.
+Among sunny San Diego’s most prosperous commercial real estate scenes are Sorrento Valley, East Village and University City submarkets.
 With a metropolitan population of over 3.3 million people, the economy is dynamic and robust, and the San Diego commercial real estate market continues to expand around a vibrant mix of business and industry.

-As of mid-2017, the Greater San Diego office market encompasses nearly 61 million square feet of existing office space in properties larger than 50,000 square feet.
+As of mid-2017, the Greater San Diego office market consisted of nearly 61 million square feet of space in properties larger than 50,000 square feet.
 Due to the city's unique geographic location between Southern California and Mexico, the market continues to see strong demand.

 San Diego, CA Office Inventory Description

-The city's Pacific Coast location and proximity to Mexico plays a major role in the culture of the business community and office property development.
-Nearly 60% of the office space in San Diego is Class A, while Class B office properties make up another 39% of San Diego's office inventory.
+The city's Pacific Coast location and proximity to Mexico plays a major role in the culture of the business community and office development.
+Nearly 60% of the office space in San Diego is Class A, while Class B properties make up another 39% of the city’s inventory.

-Located along the I-8 and Friars Road, the Mission Valley East office scene is one of San Diego’s densest markets and home to Pacific Center I & II, and the Centerside 3111 & 3131 office properties.
+Located along the I-8 and Friars Road, Mission Valley East is one of San Diego’s densest office markets and home to Pacific Center I & 2, and the Centerside 3111 & 3131 properties.
 Businesses such as General Dynamics and First American Title Insurance Company are located in Mission Valley.

-Other growing San Diego office submarkets include the Kearny Mesa area, Rancho Bernardo commercial real estate along the I-15 South, and the Scripps Ranch area, which is home to trophy office buildings such as the Scripps Corporate Plaza.
+Other growing San Diego office submarkets include the Kearny Mesa area, Rancho Bernardo along the I-15 South, and the Scripps Ranch area, which is home to trophy buildings such as the Scripps Corporate Plaza.

 San Diego, CA Commercial Inventory Breakdown

 Total: 92,090,598 SF

 By square footage range: